 We may also share your personal data outside of the Close Brothers Group to the extent required by law, for example if we are under a duty to disclose your personal data in order to comply with any legal obligation including but not limited to disclosures made to:

 - Credit agencies;

-and to establish, exercise or defend our legal rights.
+- to establish, exercise or defend our legal rights.

-Where we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA.
+Where we transfer your personal data outside the EEA and/or the UK, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA and/or in the UK.
 This can be done in a number of ways, for instance:

-In other circumstances the law may permit us to otherwise transfer your personal data outside the EEA.
-In all cases, however, we will ensure that any transfer of your personal data is compliant with data protection law.
+In other circumstances the law may permit us to otherwise transfer your personal data outside the EEA and/or in the UK.
+In all cases, however, we will ensure that any transfer of your personal data is fully assessed to be compliant with data protection law.

 You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contact us” section below.